rackerlabs/support-how-to/content/how-to/rackspace-fabric/rackspace-fabric-faq/index.md

 {{</accordion>}}

 {{<accordion title="I am not able to login to MyRack portal.
 I have been asked for MFA verification though I have not configured MFA yet." col="in" href="accordion3">}}
 MFA is mandatory for all customers but should allow customer to configure it.
-In case to remove the MFA please contact identity team.
+If MFA is enabled and customer want to remove that, then that should be done by Identity team.
 To configure MFA, refer to [Multi-Factor Authentication](/support/how-to/multi-factor authentication)
 {{</accordion>}}

 {{<accordion title="I am not getting email notification via My Rackportal for incidents pertaining to Alert Logic." col="in" href="accordion4">}}